Guangzhouwan

 The Leased Territory of Guangzhouwan, officially the Territoire de Kouang-Tchéou-Wan and historically known in English as Kwangchowan or Kwangchow Wan, was a coastal territory in the Guangdong province of China, leased to France and administered by French Indochina.
-The capital of the territory was Fort Bayard, now Zhanjiang.
+The territory was held from 1898 to 1945, when France returned the territory to the Republic of China.
+The capital of the territory was Fort Bayard.
+Guangzhouwan is now the Chinese city Zhanjiang in Guangdong Province.
 (Note: Also romanized as and Tsamkong.)

 The Empire of Japan occupied the territory in February 1943; following the surrender of Japan in 1945, France formally relinquished the territory to the Republic of China.
 The territory did not experience the rapid growth in population that other parts of coastal China experienced, rising from 189,000 in the early 20th century to just 209,000 in 1935.

 Geography

 The leased territory was situated on the east side of the Leizhou (Luichow) Peninsula (Péninsule de Leitcheou), near Guangzhou, around a bay then called Kwangchowan, now called the Port of Zhanjiang.
 The bay forms the estuary of the Ma-The River (Rivière Ma-The, 麻斜河 (Máxié hé)), now known as the Zhanjiang Waterway (湛江水道 (Zhànjiāng shuǐdào)) which is navigable as far as 19 km inland even by large warships.

 The territory leased to France included the islands lying in the bay, which enclosed an area 29 km long by 10 km wide and a minimum water depth of 10 meters.
 The islands were then renowned for their admirable natural defenses, the main island being Île de Tan-Hai.
 On the smaller Île Nau-Chau farther to the southeast, a lighthouse was constructed.
 Another island of significant size is Île des Aigrettes located to the northeast.

 The limits of the territory inland were fixed in November 1899; on the left bank of the Ma-the, France gained from Gaozhou prefecture (Kow Chow Fu) a strip of territory 18 km by 10 km, and on the right bank a strip 24 km by 18 km from Leizhou prefecture (Luichowfu).
 Its total land area consisted 1300 km2.